green teaching tiny tots header

 Flower Printing for Kids

 These flower printing ideas are perfect for learning about plants and flowers.
-Using real flowers, children print using tempera paint.
+Using real flowers and tempera paint make these pretty pictures and cards.
 You could also use silk flowers if you can't use fresh or have a large group to work with.
-At the bottom of the page are books I've used in the classroom to introduce plants to children.
-Reading books are a great way to introduce new ideas to children.
+Perfect for the classroom too!

 • 1 large construction paper